janethorv/public-procurement-analytics/README.md

 Analysis conducted include:
 - Counting of all entries containing the word "beredskap" in the title.
 - Counting of all entries continaing the word "beredskap" and the word "innovasjon" in the title.
+- Economical data about entries containing the word "beredskap" in the title.
 - Extracting most common procurers among entries with the word "beredskap" in the title.
 - Plotting most common procurers among entries with the word "beredskap" in the title.